Programs and courses

 Students enrolled in web-based courses will obtain their course materials, give presentations, participate in class discussions and submit assignments online.
 These classes require students to have access to a computer with an Internet connection.
 Students should be registered at least two weeks before classes start in order to receive important information required to access these courses.
 Textbooks can be purchased through the UNBC Bookstore via credit card and shipped via courier to the student.
 Online courses will indicate "World Wide Web" as the Schedule Type in the online listings

-To gain access to the web courses you have registered in, please refer to the Blackboard Computer Accounts or call Distance Education toll-free at 1-888-440-3440 for more information.
+To gain access to the web courses you have registered in, please refer to the Moodle Computer Accounts or call Distance Education toll-free at 1-888-440-3440 for more information.

 If you have questions regarding the suitability of your computer or internet connection for web courses, please contact the project leader for the Centre for Teaching, Learning and Technology through Distance Education at 1-888-440-3440.